matrix-org/synapse/docs/workers.md

 which processes handle the various proccessing such as push notifications.

+## Migration from old config

+There are two main independent changes that have been made: introducing Redis support and merging apps into `synapse.app.generic_worker`.
+Both these changes are backwards compatible and so no changes to the config are required, however server admins are encouraged to plan to migrate to Redis as the old style direct TCP replication config is deprecated.

+To migrate to Redis add the `redis` config as above, and optionally remove the TCP `replication` listener from master and `worker_replication_port` from worker config.

+To migrate apps to use `synapse.app.generic_worker` simply update the `worker_app` option in the worker configs, and where worker are started (e.g. in systemd service files, but not required for synctl).

 ## Architectural diagram

 The following shows an example setup using Redis and a reverse proxy: